 Outsourcing SEO is a major challenge in an industry full to the brim of cowboy firms and have-a-go newbies.
-We've put together the characteristics of the best SEO company but it's worth getting to know the tell-tale signs of a bad one.
+This template will help you outsource successfully.

 If your a newbie try the Getting Started in SEO page, otherwise feel free to dig around and learn more.